vatsalyaanand/Fake-News-Detection/README.md

 - `data/`: Contains scripts for loading and preprocessing the LIAR dataset.
 - `notebook/`: Jupyter notebooks demonstrating the training and evaluation process.
 - `results/`: Stores the results of our experiments, including accuracy, precision, recall, and loss metrics.
-- `Fake News Detection Report`: A detailed report of the study and findings on fake news detection
+- `Fake News Detection Report.pdf`: A detailed report of the study and findings on fake news detection
 - `README.md`: Provides an overview and instructions for setting up and running the project.

 ## Getting Started